magore/hp85disk/README.md

     * PPR response occurs when a disk drive pulls one GPIB bus data line low in response.
        * You can only have 8 of these because there are only 8 GPIB data bus lines.
          * GPIB data bus bits are numbered from 1 to 8
-         * PPR response bits are assigned in reverse order starting from 8, bit 8 for device 0
+         * PPR response bits are *assigned in reverse order* starting from 8, bit 8 for device 0
            * This is a GPIB specification - not my idea.
          * The HP85 uses these assumptions
             * PPR bits are assigned in reverse order from device numbers.
   * IMPORTANT!
 On power up the HP85 issues a PPR query for disk drives
     * The emulator must be running BEFORE this happens.
     * PPR query = both ATN and EOI being pulled low by the computer.
-    * PPR response is when each drive pulls a single GPIB bus bit LOW - while ATN and EOI are low.
+    * PPR response is when each drive pulls a single GPIB data bus bit LOW - while ATN and EOI are low.
        * *ONLY* those that are detected in this way are then next scanned
     * Next for all detected drives the HP85 issues "Request Identify" to each in turn.
       * This is done one drive at a time in order
       * The PPR keyword in the hpdisk.cfg is the PPR bit the drive uses
-        * PPR of 0 = PPR response on GPIB data bus 8 - as per GPIB BUS specifications.
+        * PPR of 0 = PPR response on GPIB data bus bit number 8 - as per GPIB BUS specifications.
       * The ID keyword in hpdisk.cfg is the 16 bit reply to "Request Identify Reply"
         * IMPORTANT!
 AMIGO drives cannot be queried for detailed drive layout information
-          * The HP85A can only use its HARDCODED firmware tables to map ID to disk layout parameters
+          * The HP85A can only use its *hardcoded firmware tables* to map ID to disk layout parameters
           * This implies that the HP85A can only use AMIGO disks it has defined in firmware.
         * The HP85B can query newer SS80 drives for detailed drive layout information instead.
         * The HP85A cannot use SS80 drives unless it uses copies of the HP85B EMS and EDISK ROMS.
-            * This can be done with the PRM-85 expansion board offered by Bill Kotaska
+            * One way this can be done with the PRM-85 expansion board offered by Bill Kotaska
               * (The PRM-85 is great product giving you access to all of the useful ROMS)
 ___
 ## Limitations
  * Multiple UNIT support is NOT yet implemented however multiple drive support is..
  * While most AMIGO and SS80 feature have been implemented my primary focus was on the HP85A and HP85B.
    * (I do not have access to other computers to test for full compatibility)
-   * This means that some AMIGO and SS80 GPIB commands are not yet implemented!
+   * This means that a few AMIGO and SS80 GPIB commands are not yet implemented!
+     * Some of these are extended reporting modes - many of which are optional.
    * Note: The HP85A can only use AMIGO drives - unless you have the HP85B EMS ROM installed in your HPH9A
       * This can be done with the PRM-85 expansion board offered by Bill Kotaska (a great product!)
  * To attach a drive to our computer, real or otherwise, you must know: